bolitaf88/Crowdfunding_ETL/README.md

 During the completion of this activity, we encountered several challenges:

-1. **Data Integrity**: Ensuring data consistency and integrity when importing from Excel files required meticulous data type conversions and cleaning.

-2. **SQL Syntax**: Constructing SQL queries for creating complex schemas and retrieving specific data demanded precision and an understanding of database structures.

-3. **Database Setup**: Setting up a PostgreSQL database and establishing connections can be challenging for beginners.

-4. **Data Export**: Exporting data in the desired format for analysis or sharing presented some complexities.

-5. **Python Syntax**: Developing and debugging Python code to manipulate and transform data also posed challenges, especially when dealing with complex data structures and transformations.
+1.**Python code**: Developing and debugging Python code to manipulate and transform data posed challenges.
+2. **Github**: github collboration (creating branches, sharing codes...).
 ---

 ## 8. References

 Our research and problem-solving efforts drew upon the following resources:

-- **Class activity solutions** utilized codes from class activity solutions provided by the instructors.
+- **Class activity solutions**: utilized codes from class activity solutions provided by the instructors.
-- **Stack Overflow**: This platform played a crucial role in troubleshooting and finding solutions to specific coding challenges.
+- **StackOverflow**: This platform played a crucial role in troubleshooting and finding solutions to specific coding challenges.
 - **General Internet Searches**: Extensive internet searches provided additional information and insights relevant to our project.

 ---

-This README document has provided an extensive overview of ETL project, focusing on the use of Python, the tools used, data sources, research question, SQL syntax, relevance, challenges faced, and references.
-We hope this comprehensive guide proves helpful to those interested in similar data analysis endeavors.
+This README document has provided an overview of ETL project, focusing on the use of Python, the tools used, data sources, research question, SQL syntax, relevance, challenges faced, and references.
+We hope this guide proves helpful to those interested in similar data analysis endeavors.